lamelyan/blog-hugo/content/posts/docker-compose-application/index.md

 # Docker compose set up
-In order to to spin up containers locally or do so in the CI pipeline, and to run just the "smoke tests" or for all tests, I created multiple docker compose files.
+In order to spin up containers locally or do so in the CI pipeline, and to run just the "smoke tests" or for all tests, I created multiple docker compose files.

 The common functionality is extracted into "base" docker compose file from which others will extend.